-This Greek vegetable salad has lots of chunky vegetables, a delicious dressing and marinated feta cheese!
+This take on the traditional Greek salad has lots of chunky vegetables, a delicious dressing and marinated feta cheese!

 You know how you always remember where you were and what you were doing when something catastrophic happened?
 Sadly, the older you get, the more events there are like that.
 Fortunately, happy events stick clearly in one’s memory, too.